-The Certificate of Reformed Baptist Studies (CORBS)
+The Certificate Program (Credit)

-The Certificate of Reformed Baptist Studies Program is a 14 or 15-hour program designed to supplement previous ministerial studies.
-This program is intended for continuing education of Pastors and theological students to gain understanding of historical Reformed Baptist Doctrine.
+The Certificate of Reformed Baptist Studies Program (CORBS) is a 14 or 15-hour program designed to supplement previous ministerial studies.
+This program is intended for continuing education of pastors and theological students to gain an understanding of historical Reformed Baptist Doctrine.
 The certificate can be earned residentially, online, or a hybrid of the two.
+Courses listed with \ may be taken through our self-paced Legacy program.
+In order to ensure a student's academic success and completion of the Certificate Program, any failed courses must ordinarily be retaken prior to taking additional courses.